llpeterson/applications/traditional.md

 structure (i.e., the state representation).
 XML and the lighter-weight JavaScript Object Notation (JSON) are the most frequently used presentation languages for this state.
-Interoperability depends on agreement, between a Web Service and its client, on the state representation.
+Interoperability depends on agreement, between a Web Service and its clients, on the state representation.
 Of course, the same is true in the SOAP architecture; a Web Service and its client have to be in agreement on payload format.
 The difference is that in the SOAP architecture interoperability